Vitamin B12 For Alkaline Vegans

-A lack of vitamin B12 in the diet can compromise healthy living and lead to vitamin b12 deficiency in vegans.
-Vegans and vegetarians are more susceptible to vitamin b12 deficiency than people who eat meat, because plants do not make vitamin B12.
+A lack of cobalamin or vitamin B12 in the diet can lead to vitamin B12 deficiency.
+Vegans and vegetarians are more susceptible to vitamin B12 deficiency than people who eat meat, but meat eaters are also susceptible to low levels of cobalamin.

 Dwindling Vitamin B12 In Nature

 Now we get most of our water through the public water system which is treated with chlorine to kill harmful bacteria, but it also kills bacteria that is beneficial to our health.
-So a natural and abundant source of non-animal vitamin B12 has been eliminated for most vegans and vegetarians.
+So a natural and abundant source of non-animal vitamin B12 has been compromised.

 Our mass produced vegetation must be cleaned thoroughly to not past on harmful bacteria, which also kills good bacteria.
-And after we purchase our vegetables and fruits we must clean them thoroughly again, removing a source of vitamin B12.
+And after we purchase our vegetables and fruits we often clean them thoroughly, once again removing vitamin B12.

-Nature provides an ample source of vitamin B12 for vegans and vegetarians, but manmade systems destroy that source of vitamin B12 which produces the need for vitamin B12 supplements.
+Nature provides an ample source of vitamin B12 for vegans and vegetarians, but man-made systems destroy that source of cobalamin which then produces the need for taking vitamin B12 supplements.

 During the time of abundance of vitamin B12 in the environment, it was easy to get the “B12 benefits.”
-Now that the natural source of vitamin B12 in the environment been reduced, getting proper amounts of vitamin B12 for vegans and vegetarians as well as people who eat meat is a concern.
+Now that the natural source of vitamin B12 in the environment been reduced, getting proper amounts of vitamin B12 for vegans, vegetarians is a concern.

 Sources: Vitamin B12 For Vegans And Vegetarians

-I have been reluctant to take a vitamin B12 supplement because I’d rather get my nutrients from whole foods, for several reasons.
-Nature provides nutrients in the best possible combinations that interact in a synergistic way to best support our health.
+I am reluctant to take a vitamin B12 supplement because I’d rather get my nutrients from whole foods.
+Nature also provides nutrients in the best possible combinations that interact in a synergistic way to best support our health.

-To keep within a totally whole-food diet I stayed away form taking a vitamin B12 supplement and I took spirulina as natural daily source of vitamin B12.
+Earlier on during my transition to a plant based diet, I stayed away from taking a vitamin B12 supplement and I took spirulina as natural daily source of vitamin B12.